GM warns some Bolt owners to park outdoors due to fire risk

 Owners should take the steps “out of an abundance of caution,” he said.
 The steps should be continued until GM engineers investigate and develop a repair, he said.

-“We are moving as quickly as we can to investigate this issue,” GM said in a statement.
+The cars should be parked outdoors after charging is complete, GM said in a statement.
+“We are moving as quickly as we can to investigate this issue,” the company said.

+Vermont State Rep. Tim Briglin, whose 2019 Bolt caught fire, said he drove it to work and back home in Thetford, Vermont, on June 30, depleting the battery to about 10% of its range.
+He plugged it into a 240-volt outdoor charger about 8 p.m. and left the Bolt in his driveway after the car messaged that it would be fully recharged by 4 a.m.

 In April, GM announced that it had developed diagnostic software to look for anomalies in the batteries of 69,000 Bolts worldwide.
 If problems are found, the company will replace faulty parts of the battery.